 These light sensitive agents can be switched on or off at any time or place inside or outside living cells and thereby furnish control over where and when the bio-reagent is activated.
 Issues currently under study include an assessment of signaling pathways at the various stages of mitosis, during cell motility, and ste-directed drug delivery.
 Angew.
 Chem.
 Int.
 Ed.
 Engl., 2012, 51, 7684 -7; Angew.
 Chem.
 Int.
 Ed.
 Engl., 2013, 52, 9936 – 9; Angew.
 Chem.
 Int.
 Ed.
 Engl., 2014, 53, 875 -8.

 Light-Induced Gene Expression

-A strategy has been developed for using light to activate the expression of any gene of interest.
+We’ve developed a strategy for activating the expression of any given gene of interest in response to light.
 This furnishes a direct means to examine the biological consequences of gene expression within the context of specific tissue microenvironments.
-This technology is being applied to living animals in collaboration with a group at the Albert Einstein College of Medicine (J. Biomed.
-Optics 2005, 10, 0514061 -9).
+This technology is being applied to living animals in collaboration with a group at the Albert Einstein College of Medicine eLife, 2013, 2: e00750.